Quick Summary

 Comparative analysis of urban layouts in these sites indicates that the towns in this civilization were far more advanced for their time.
 Thus, town planning of Indus Valley Civilization is a significant characteristic that implies advanced development.

 By far, we inferred that Indus civilization settlements prevail over modern civilizations.
-To consolidate this inference, we must divulge the infrastructures that made the Indus Valley civilization ahead of its time.
+To consolidate this inference, we must divulge the infrastructures that made the town planning of Indus Valley civilization ahead of its time.
 As with any civilization, the Indus Valley Civilization focused on maintaining the quality of life.

 To ensure a better life, the town planning of Indus Valley Civilization had public infrastructures like roads, streets, and sewers.
 By analyzing the urban layouts, we can also conclude the evidence for political and administrative regional areas in the civilization.